PerseusArkouda/ChatEvolvedDiscordBot/README.md

 ### NOTE: This is an unofficial bot and has nothing to do with Chat Evolved mod and it's developer.
 Unfortunately I can't run Ark DevKit on my computer and make my own chat widget mod and we can currently work only with that mod.

+### Important:
+Check your webdis.log.
+I found mine being 22GB in size.
+You should empty it on regular basis.

 ### Discord integration for ARK's Chat Evolved mod
 https://steamcommunity.com/sharedfiles/filedetails/?id=1551199162